jdreaver/rust-os/README.md

       registers in the same struct generated through one macro, except it makes having a single `from_address` function and perhaps a `Debug` implementation nicer.
+    - Find a way to use this macro for the virtq stuff, where the rings have dynamic size and then a struct member after that.
 - Make `LockedNaiveFreeMemoryBlockAllocator` a global static instead of passing it around.
 The tricky part is all the things that want `&mut impl FrameAllocator`
 - Read [QEMU Internals](https://airbus-seclab.github.io/qemu_blog/)